 We understand that mental, intellectual and emotional health is crucial for a balanced college experience.
 The UW-Madison offers a variety of group and individual counseling sessions, positive psychology programs, stress and sleep management programs and more to ensure every student’s positive experience on campus.

 - UHS Counseling Services– Offers counseling services for students to get help with relationships, substance abuse, mental health and general personal problems

-You may find more specialized healthcare services on campus as well.
+You may find more specialized healthcare services on campus related to a number of medical related topics.
 UHS Sexual Health Clinic provides screening, diagnosis and treatment of most Sexually Transmitted Diseases.
 You may also find counseling on STI spread prevention, HIV infection, emergency contraception and sexual assault.

 - UHS Sexual Health Clinic – Provides free screening and low-cost treatment of sexually transmitted infections